alexandre-touret/rest-apis-versioning-solution/docs/05-conflicts.md

 You got it: there is no free lunch!

-Although the first solution is the smartest, it implies several impacts: database data migrations,lack of loose coupling between the API and the database, painful version upgrades and such like.
+Although the first solution is the smartest, there are several impacts: database data migrations,lack of loose coupling between the API and the database, painful version upgrades and such like.

-In this workshop, we will apply the last option:
+In this workshop, we will implement the last option:

 ## Create the new functionality in the V2